-The Doctor made a Stupid Sacrifice of his 10th life in "The End of Time".
+The Doctor made one of his 10th life in "The End of Time".
 To summarize, Wilf is trapped in a man-sized box which will flood with radiation.
 The box will only unlock safely if the Doctor hits the unlock button in an identical box right next to it, letting Wilf out but exposing himself to the radiation instead.
 The box is too small for the TARDIS to fit, the sonic screwdriver is ruled out because it would set the whole thing off, and using the TARDIS to get help from someone else is ruled out because San Dimas Time rules apply in this setting.
 (Usually.)
 Even so, the Doctor spends enough time angsting about it that he could probably have rigged up a crude method of hitting the button without being in the box.

 Even if the Doctor lacked the resources to release Wilf from the machine without setting it off, he had ample time after being dosed to go around and visit each of his former companions, time he could have easily used to visit one of the many, many civilizations capable of treating radiation poisoning, such as the Vinvocci he had just met.